-It's probable you're paying too much in property taxes if you reside in an area where property values have depreciated.
-Property taxes are based upon a past assessment of your real estate, so if prices are less than what they used to be in your neighborhood, you can challenge your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-At JML Appraisal Services, we're equipped to assist you in challenging your tax assessment.
+It's quite possible you're paying too much in property taxes if you live in an area where property values have depreciated.
+Property taxes are determined by a previous assessment of your real estate, so if values have declined in your area, you can appeal your assessment and save money.
+An appraisal from JML Appraisal Services is your best evidence when building your case.
+We're qualified to assist you in disputing your tax assessment.

-Private Mortgage Insurance, or PMI, is an extra insurance plan that many lenders ask home buyers to purchase when the amount being loaned to the home owner is more than 80% of the actual value of the property.
-This added payment is often lumped into the monthly mortgage payment and is promptly forgotten.
-PMI is no longer required when the remainder of the loan - whether through market appreciation or principal pay down - decreases below the 80% mark, making this very unfavorable.
-In fact, the United States Congress passed a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to remove the PMI installments when the loan-to-value ratio conditions have been met.
+When the amount being loaned to the homebuyeris more than 80% of the actual value of the real estate, most lenders ask home buyers to buy this additional insurance policy.
+That policy is Private Mortgage Insurance, or PMI.
+This added payment is often lumped into the monthly mortgage payment and is quickly forgotten.
+This is unfortunate because PMI isn't necessary when the remaining balance of the loan - whether through market appreciation or principal pay down - dips below the 80% mark.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to dismiss the PMI installments when the loan-to-value ratio conditions have been met.

-JML Appraisal Services can produce a statement regarding the value of your home, and the expense of the appraisal can generally be recovered in a short amount of time because you'll no longer be paying the PMI.
+If you'd like to get rid of PMI, JML Appraisal Services will give you a statement regarding the value of your home.
+The price you paid for the home valuation can often be recovered in a short amount of time because you'll no longer be paying the PMI.

 Order your appraisal from JML Appraisal Services todayOrder online